Skip to main content

 That matters because bicycles in Oregon have their own roadway rights and duties.
 Under ORS 814.400, a person riding a bicycle on a public way generally has the same rights and duties as the driver of another vehicle, with exceptions built into the code.

 So if an insurer says, “This was a Class 3 bike, so you lose,” that is usually too simplistic.
+In an Oregon e-bike accident claim, the classification issue should be connected to a specific statute, a specific location, and a specific causation argument.

 2) What Oregon’s E-Bike Rules Actually Do